wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

       For this release, macOS users will need to have the Xcode Command Line Tools installed before running the installer; we are working on removing this requirement in a future release.
 This can be done by running ``xcode-select --install`` in the Terminal.

+      .. important:: When upgrading from a 2024 beta release or 2024.1.1, it's necessary to manually delete AdvantageScope before running the installer.
+Navigate to ``~/wpilib/2024/tools`` and delete AdvantageScope.

       macOS users can double click on the downloaded ``DMG`` and then select ``WPILibInstaller`` to launch the application.

       .. image:: images/wpilib-setup/macos-launch.png